 Also Read: Sound Engineering Courses

 At the conclusion of your course, you can discover a multitude of prospects in varied sectors, be it public or private.
-Some of the key recruiters of Engineering Physics graduates are defence organisations, space research centres, IT companies, research institutions, etc. Some of the major job profiles available in the specialised arena are:
+Some of the key recruiters of Engineering Physics graduates are defence organisations, space research centres, IT companies, research institutions, etc. Some of the major engineering physics jobs available in the specialised arena are:

 Hence, we hope this blog has helped you understand what the field of Engineering Physics is about.
 If you are planning to pursue a course in this discipline and don’t know which one to opt for, take the help of Leverage Edu’s AI-based tool to explore a wide range of programs and universities and find a suitable combination that fits your interests and aspirations.